 How I got into local search

-This page originally had a bunch of detail on how I started my business, but I didn’t like how it read, and it went on and on.
-So I decided to describe it in a different way; if you’re interested, check out my history with local search.
+This page (the one you’re on now) originally had a bunch of detail on how I started my business, but I didn’t like how it read, and it hogged the page.
+So I decided to describe it in a different way; check out my history with local search if you’re interested.

 Why my clients like working with me

 - I’m honest.
-About what I think I can and cannot help with, about why I ask for payment up-front, and about exactly what steps I implement for my clients’ businesses.
-I’m always honest about my turnaround time, although I like Scotty’s advice.
+About what I can and cannot help with, about why I ask for payment up-front, and about exactly what steps I take for my clients’ businesses.
+I’m always honest about my turnaround time, although I also like Scotty’s advice.
+I have many clients and do very well, and don’t want your money enough to want to “sell” you on anything.

 - I’m a regular guy, not some holier-than-thou “guru.”
 I don’t have a team of gatekeepers to keep me in a client-phobic bubble.
 You’ll get to know me, and I look forward to getting to know you.